On the Tradeoff between Privacy Preservation and Byzantine-Robustness in Decentralized Learning: Tradeoff between Privacy Preservation and Byzantine-Robustness

 \section{Tradeoff between Privacy Preservation and Byzantine-Robustness}

-For privacy-preserving and Byzantine-robust decentralized SGD, Corollary \ref{coro-1} establishes the learning error in the order of $O\left((\rho^2+\chi^2)(M^2 + C^2)\right)$, which is a typical measure of Byzantine-robustness.
-On the other hand, Theorem \ref{th1} shows the privacy loss in the order of $O\left(\frac{M^2K}{C^2} \right)$.
-These theoretical results show an essential tradeoff between privacy preservation and Byzantine-robustness, and provide guidelines for designing algorithms to achieve a favorable tradeoff.
+For privacy-preserving and Byzantine-robust decentralized SGD, {if $\tau \geq M$,} Corollary \ref{coro-1} establishes the learning error in the order of {$O\left((\rho^2+\chi^2)(\varphi^2 + C^2)\right)$}, which is a typical measure of Byzantine-robustness.
+On the other hand, Theorem \ref{th1} shows the privacy loss in the order of $O\left(\frac{\varphi^2K}{C^2} \right)$. {If $\tau < M$, there will be an extra term in the learning error, determined by clipping and irrelevant with the robust aggregation rules and the Gaussian mechanism.} These theoretical results show an essential tradeoff between privacy preservation and Byzantine-robustness, and provide guidelines for designing algorithms to achieve a favorable tradeoff.

 First, given any robust aggregation rule, to achieve a small privacy loss, we must set a small total number of iterations $K$ and a large noise level $C$.
 This enlarges the learning error and reduces Byzantine-robustness.
 On the other hand, to achieve a small learning error, $K$ should be sufficiently large and $C$ should be small, yielding poor privacy preservation performance.
 These conclusions align with the observation in Byzantine attack-free differential privacy, namely, employing a high level of noise will hurt the utility.